rufus173/librhttp/docs/shared_lib.md

 Use the funciton `int http_add_body(struct HTTP_request *,char *body)` with your request and body.
 This function will copy the data provided so you can free the data sent into it after executes.
 The new body data in the request will then be managed by this libraries functions.

+## Send request

+Use the function `int http_send_request(HTTP_connection *connection,HTTP_request *request)` to send the request given to the connection given.
+If you want a response, check the receiving a response section below.
+Returns 0 on success and -1 on failure

 ## Receiving a response

 Use the function `HTTP_response *http_receive_response(HTTP_connection *)` to receive a response from the server after making a request.
 It will allocate the struct returned, which can be freed after use with `http_free_response()`.